 - Feeling of heaviness in your legs

-Procedures: You may need a procedure to remove your varicose veins.
-Your caregiver may inject a solution or use a laser to close the varicose veins.
+- Procedures may be done to remove your varicose veins.
+Your healthcare provider may inject a solution or use a laser to close the varicose veins.
 Surgery to remove long veins may also be done.
-Ask your caregiver for more information about procedures used in treating varicose veins.
+Ask your healthcare provider for more information about procedures used in treating varicose veins.

 What can I do to manage my symptoms?

-Elevate your legs: Raise your legs above the level of your heart for 15 to 30 minutes several times a day.
-This will help blood to flow back to the heart.
+Elevate your legs above the level of your heart for 15 to 30 minutes several times a day.
+This will help blood to flow back to your heart.

-Get plenty of exercise: Talk to your caregiver about the best exercise plan for you.
+Get plenty of exercise.
+Talk to your healthcare provider about the best exercise plan for you.
 Exercise can decrease your blood pressure and improve your health.
 Bend or rotate your ankles several times every hour.
 This will help blood to flow back to the heart.

-Maintain a healthy weight: Ask your caregiver if you need to lose weight and how much you need to lose.
+Maintain a healthy weight.
 Your heart works harder when you are overweight and this can make varicose vein worse.
-Ask for help with a weight loss program.
+Ask how much you should weigh.
+Ask him to help you create a weight loss plan if you are overweight.